akiidayo/py_ani-cli/README.md

 # py_ani-cli
-i have made an py script to run anime with ani-cli for no click auto-next
+i have made an py script to run anime with ani-cli for no click auto-next using py

+requirement _______

+1ani-cli
+2mpv
+3pythone3
+4linux
+5zshrc/bshrc config
+6git and base devel

 steps --------

-1. add py in main file (~)
+1. add py in main file (~) (base directory)

+1.1

 2  run javac ani.py

 3  run python3 ani.py "anime name" ep_no
 for test